Making Marks: the ripple of a STEM pioneer

 Sunday 7th June — LONDON — Free concert performances of the Hertha Ayrton musical, 2.15pm and 4.30pm at Great Exhibition Road Festival, South Kensington (details & registration here).

-Wednesday 10th June — LONDON & ONLINE — Wikipedia Edit-a-thon hosted by The Institution of Engineering and Technology and Imperial College London, focussing on Hertha Ayrton and her circle.
-Contact archives@theiet.org to find out more about how you can take part.
+Wednesday 10th June — LONDON — Wikipedia Edit-a-thon hosted by The Institution of Engineering and Technology and Imperial College London, focussing on Hertha Ayrton, her circle and their influence.
+11am-3pm, contact archives@theiet.org to find out more about taking part.

 Saturday 20th June — OXFORDSHIRE GAP FESTIVAL — Concert performance of the Hertha Ayrton musical, 5.15pm at Goring Fire Station (tickets here) and free family singing workshops at 10am and 12 noon (book here).